bible-technology/scribe-docs/docs/autographa-live/Part-2/Settings/How-to-sync-with-Paratext-Registry/p2-3-5-1-how-to-sync.md

 ---
 id: p2-3-5-1-how-to-sync.md
-sidebar_label: How to sync with Paratext Registry?
+sidebar_label: How to sync with Paratext?
+title: How to sync with Paratext?
 ---

 ## How to sync with Paratext Registry?